55s incident

 4 days after the coup, 485 aghas and sheikhs selected from the East and Southeast were sent to a camp in Sivas Kabak Yazi.
-It is claimed that Cemal Gürsel said let's kill 2500 prominent Kurds on this subject.
+It is claimed that Cemal Gürsel said let's deport 2500 prominent Kurds on this subject.
 The camp in Sivas was evacuated with the Compulsory Settlement Law No. 105 enacted on October 19, 1960, and deported to Antalya, Isparta, İzmir, Afyon, Manisa, Denizli and Çorum by the National Unity Committee, claiming that "55 aghas" were supporting the DP.
 This law was abolished in 1962.

 'Kurdish movement' concern

 The national liberation struggle initiated by the Kurdistan Democratic Party under the leadership of Mustafa Barzani in Northeastern Iraq also had an impact on the regions of Turkey such as Hakkari, Van, Siirt, Mardin, Diyarbakır, Muş, Şırnak, and the gathering activity for Barzani's struggle started in these regions.

-Mullah Mustafa Barzani was considered as a landlord, sheikh and tribal chief, and it was thought that the agha, sheikh and tribal chiefs provoked the Kurdish movement in Turkey.
-That's why they were targeted.
+Mullah Mustafa Barzani was widely considered as a landlord, sheikh and tribal chief.

 Some changes were made in the 1961 Constitution.
 The phrase "Sovereignty unconditionally belongs to the nation", which was the 3rd article of the 1924 Constitution, was changed to "Sovereignty unconditionally belongs to the Turkish nation".